How to Prevent Motion Sickness on a Cruise

 Most popular seasickness medications and products on Amazon

-A common regret that first time cruisers have, is not being prepared with remedies for motion sickness.
+A common regret that first time cruisers have, and even veteran cruisers, is not being prepared to deal with seasickness.

-Here are some of the most recommended and purchased products on Amazon:
+Here are some of the most recommended and purchased products on Amazon (to add to your cruise packing list):

-Recap: 10 Ways to Prevent and Avoid Seasickness on a Cruise
+Final thoughts: 10 Ways to Prevent Seasickness on a Cruise

-If you’re concerned about getting seasick on a cruise, follow a few steps to avoid feeling the symptoms of motion sickness.
+If you’re concerned about getting seasick on a cruise, these tips to prevent motion sickness should help.

 As a recap, try and stay as close to the center of the cruise ship as possible, by choosing a stateroom in the best location available.
 If symptoms occur, getting fresh air and staying in large open spaces can help.